-The Final Terms relating to any specific Tranche of Notes may provide that it will be the Issuer's intention to apply the proceeds from an offer of those Notes specifically for financing or re-financing housing company mortgages used for investments that promote climate-friendly housing solutions, such as increased energy efficiency investments in commercial and residential buildings ("Green Mortgage Projects" and thereto related Notes, "Green Bonds").
+The Final Terms relating to any specific Tranche of Notes may provide that it will be the Issuer's intention to apply the proceeds from an offer of those Notes specifically for financing or re-financing housing company mortgages used for investments that promote climate-friendly housing solutions, such as increased energy efficiency investments in commercial and residential buildings ("Green Mortgage Projects" and thereto related Notes, "Green Bonds") (see also "Use of Proceeds").

 No assurance can be given by the Issuer, the Arranger, any Lead Manager or any other person that any projects or uses the subject of, or related to, any Green Mortgage Projects will meet or continue to meet on an ongoing basis any or all investor expectations regarding such "green", "sustainable", "social" or other similar labels including those set out in Regulation (EU) 2020/852 on the establishment of a framework to facilitate sustainable investment.
-The classification of the Senior Preferred MREL Eligible Notes or Tier 2 Notes as "green", "environmental", "sustainable" does not affect the status of such Notes in terms of subordination, loss absorbency features and regulatory classification as own funds or eligible liabilities instruments.
-Furthermore, the payments of principal amount of, or interest on the Senior Preferred MREL Eligible Notes considered as Green Bonds will not depend on the performance or the completion of Green Mortgage Projects.
+Any Green Bonds also will not constitute EU Green Bonds in accordance with Regulation (EU) 2023/2631 on European Green Bonds and optional disclosures for bonds marketed as environmentally sustainable and for sustainability-linked bonds.
+The classification of the Tier 2 Notes as "green", "environmental", "sustainable" does not affect the status of such Notes in terms of subordination, loss absorbency features and regulatory classification as own funds or eligible liabilities instruments.
+Furthermore, the payments of principal amount of, or interest on Tier 2 Notes considered as Green Bonds will not depend on the performance or the completion of Green Mortgage Projects.